Vaginitis Treatment, Causes & Diagnosis

 Trichomoniasis is a sexually transmitted disease that is caused by a single-cell parasite.
 Symptoms include burning during urination, vaginal itching and soreness of the vulva or vagina and vulva.
 Many women with trichomoniasis have no symptoms.

-Diagnosis & treatment of vaginitis
+Diagnosis & vaginitis treatment

 A health care provider should diagnose which type of vaginitis is present, and can advise the proper treatment of the infection.